dmaevsky/rd-parse/README.md

 A generic minimalist zero dependencies recursive-descent parser generator in Javascript.

-Allows you to define your grammar directly in Javascript in a syntax closely related to EBNF.
+Allows you to define your grammar directly in Javascript using pure functions.
 In avoiding the need to compile the grammar, the resultant parser is small to ship and fast to initialize.

 You will be bound by the limitations of recursive descent parsing, for example you must [remove left recursion in your grammar](https://www.geeksforgeeks.org/removing-direct-and-indirect-left-recursion-in-a-grammar/).